How to Pack a Personal Item

 My personal item includes:

-Remember those commercials we watched as kids – “Know before you go!”?
-If you’re headed overseas, check, check, and check again.
-Some things won’t need to be in your personal item (like visas or vaccinations), but those gadgets will run out of battery quickly if you don’t have the right tools necessary for your destination.
+Some things won’t need to be in your personal item (like visas or vaccinations), but your electronics will run out of battery quickly if you don’t have the right tools necessary for your destination.

 - Copies of the front page of your passport